DaoudPiracha/2Bar-Tiling/readme.md

 optimize the algorithm by doing a linear time check on a subproblem instance without holes using algorithm in (C.Kenyon, R. Kenyon 1992)

 With this in mind, we will attempt to solve the tiling problem using:
 1. A backtracking based search algorithm.
 (Brute Force)
 2. Backtracking with 'early exit' conditions:
-        a.
-Unreachable tiles i.e a component which is not tileable mod 3
+    - Unreachable tiles i.e either the whole grid or individual strongly connect component which are not tileable (implemented)
-        b.
-Linear time calculations on regions without holes (future work)
+    - Linear time calculations on regions without holes (future work)

 ### Alternative approaches
 There is an additonal popular approach for this problem.
 It considers framing 2BAR tiling as an instance of